Ultraviolet (EP): Background and release

 In early 2014, Young revealed the album artwork for his single, "Beautiful Times", through his Instagram account.
 The song, which was released on April 8, would act as the lead single for Ultraviolet and features music by violinist Lindsey Stirling.
 Following the release of "Beautiful Times", Young stated his intent to release a steady "series of EPs" in 2014 rather than one larger recording.
 On June 5, it was announced that the EP would be released on June 27.
 The album art and track listing, as well as a clip of one of the songs, were released on June 10 as part of a social media marketing campaign to promote the release of the EP.

 On June 17, the EP was released for pre-order on iTunes.
 On June 18, Owl City premiered a new track, "Wolf Bite" days before the release of the EP.
-Starting on June 19, through many forms of social media, Young stated the official music video for "Beautiful Times" will be premiering on June 26.
-On June 25, the day before the premiere, Young posted a preview from the video.
-The "Beautiful Times" music video debuted the next day, as expected, via Rolling Stone.
-The EP peaked No. 30 on the Billboard 200 chart.
-"Beautiful Times" eventually peaked at position 91 on the Japan Hot 100 chart.
+On June 25, a preview for the "Beautiful Times" music video was released.
+The music video premiered the following day via Rolling Stone.

 On July 17, Owl City released a visualizer video for the song "Wolf Bite" premiering on MetroLyrics.com through Vevo.
-On August 1, the a visualizer video for "Up All Night" was released.
+On August 1, a visualizer video for "Up All Night" was released.
 Adam Young has expressed his interest to create respective visualizers for each song in this EP.
-On August 29, the video for "This Isn't The End" was released and serves as the last visualizer for the EP.
+On August 29, the video for "This Isn't the End" was released and serves as the last visualizer for the EP.
 The song was also included on the subsequent studio album, Mobile Orchestra.